During Black History Month, The Village at Black Creek shares stories, activities, and resources regarding Black history in 19th Century Ontario.

 Digital Photo Exhibit: Real People.
 Real Places.

-If you have visited the Laskay Emporium at the Village in the last few years, you may have seen this digital photo exhibit created in partnership with the Archives of Ontario.
+If you have visited the Laskay Emporium at The Village in the last few years, you may have seen this digital photo exhibit created in partnership with the Archives of Ontario.
 Real People, Real Places showcases photographs of Black Ontarians from the 19th Century selected from the Archives’ Alvin McCurdy Collection.

 Alvin D. McCurdy was a carpenter, activist, freemason and historian.
 He collected everything he could regarding Black material history.
 His collection is the Archives’ largest and most important source of information about the history of the black community in Ontario.